Jordan • UNESCO World Heritage Site

 Frequently Asked Questions

-Travel 150 kilometres south from Amman to Wadi Musa town near Petra entrance.
+Travel 150 kilometers south from Amman to Wadi Musa town near Petra entrance.
 Options include rental car (approximately 3 hours drive), tourist bus services, or guided tour packages.
 Purchase Jordan Pass online in advance for visa and entry savings.

-Entry requires either Jordan Pass (recommended for significant savings) or on-site ticket purchase at visitor centre.
+Entry requires either Jordan Pass (recommended for significant savings) or on-site ticket purchase at visitor center.
 No special permits needed for main archaeological areas.
 Petra by Night candlelit experiences require separate advance booking due to limited availability.

 Sturdy hiking boots for rocky terrain, comprehensive sun protection including hat and sunscreen, lightweight clothing layers for temperature changes, and modest dress respecting local customs.
 Bring abundant water supplies and energy snacks for extensive walking throughout archaeological areas.